 Stuck without Practice

 As we watch the spiritual internet we see many inspiring stories of people finding their paths.
 These stories are definitely inspiring - be inspired by them but don’t be swayed by their effusiveness, vehemence and apparent bliss.
-The paths give this to you - recognise that.
+Paths give these to you - recognise that.
 The path shows you the way - recognise that.
 But don’t imitate.
 Imitations might give an initial buzz but as time wears on the gloss fades.
 So why does this happen?
-Very simple, these paths are not your path - it is a choice to imitate someone else at the time (see Addon 6 Faith Vacuum and Cults ).
+Very simple, imitated paths are not your path - it is a choice to imitate someone else at the time (see Addon B - Faith Vacuum and Cults ).

 When we listen to the numerous spiritual achievers on the internet we can see they have achieved their path - to a greater or lesser extent.
 But those early on their paths present a delusion, they think it is about understanding.
-Their paths revolves around powerful insights that kickstart their path - what Eckhart called firstgrace.
+Their paths might revolve around powerful insights that kickstart their path - what Eckhart called firstgrace.
 But here’s the rub, if you hold onto the insights the bliss will go.
-There needs to be development, without development the b;iss will go, then the insights will go, and you will feel stuck.
-And this stuckness will turn you to the materialism of system-for-the-rich or worse - addiction to cope with system-for-the-rich.
+There needs to be development, without development the bliss will go, then the insights will go, and you will feel stuck.
+And this stuckness might well turn you back to the materialism of system-of-accumulation or worse - addiction to cope with system-of-accumulation.

 Before you get stuck in this way, you need to develop a practice.
 Whilst understandings do bring bliss at first, they are not meant to be permanent bliss-makers.
-Understanding is meant to develop.
+Understanding is meant to develop through practice.
 Given our academic upbringings we might decide to try to improve understanding through study.
 This might produce new insights for a while but then that stops.
-The study route only reaches a certain level before it gets stuck, with the consequences of materialism and escapist addiction.
+The study route only reaches a certain level before it gets stuck, with the consequences of that stuckness being materialism and possible escapist addiction.

 Some of these spiritual people with understanding and bliss may not even have crossed this problem of stuckness.
 Why?
-Because what they do is their path and they do not accumulate attachments.
-They might also be deluding themselves or some might even be charlatans.
+What they present on the internet is their path as they are experiencing it.
+Especially at the beginning they do not accumulate attachments on that path, attachments that increase with stuckness; but such paths are their way - their path - and not the path for everyone.
+If new seekers imitate them they might quickly find that they become stuck.
+New seekers need to awake to their own paths through their own practice.
+These internet people might also be deluding themselves or some might even be charlatans.
 Charlatans or cult leaders are dangerous, and seekers need to be careful.
-Those blissful spiritual advocates in delusions - without practice - will eventually become stuck - and disappear from the net.
+Those blissful spiritual advocates holding to delusions - without practice - will eventually become stuck - and disappear from the net.

 As genuine seekers you need to develop a practice that creates the space for grace and insights.
-In this way you can transition from the bliss of firstgrace understanding to ongoing insight that arises from the space created by a good practice.
-Without the space we become stuck clinging to understandings that we have held for years, understandings that without development pull us away from our paths.
+In this way you can transition from the bliss of firstgrace understanding to ongoing insight that arises from holding the space created by a good practice.
+Without holding this space for consciousness we become stuck clinging to understandings that we have held for years, understandings that without development pull us away from our paths.
+Holding space is the second theme of practice and is discussed in Ch4.

 It is in this way zandtao wants you to understand chapter 1.
 For zandtao the understandings in chapter 1, all came from insight and in the early stages esp. upheaval there was bliss involved.
-Now there is not even the Kathleen Turner (opening scene of Romancing the Stone) bliss for finishing a “novel” because the bliss is spread and his life contains spiritual joy.
+Now there is not even the Kathleen Turner (opening scene of Romancing the Stone) bliss for finishing a “novel” because the bliss has spread through his life diffusing into a genrealised increase in spiritual joy.
 These are zandtao’s understandings that hopefully inspire insight and perhaps bliss as firstgrace or deeper.
-But so little of what he learnt in ch1 would have arisen without practice - without the release of attachments that then created the space for the insights and graces.
+But so little of what he learnt in ch1 would have arisen without practice - without the release of attachments that then created the holding-space for the insights and graces.

 What Human Practice is for?